mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.4/usage/index.md

 A change to the load balancer pool (such as adding a secret) will trigger a relaunch of all load balancers in the pool.
 This relaunch has the following properties:

 - Traffic currently flowing through the given load balancer is dropped when it is stopped.
 To minimize the impact, we suggest running more than one load balancer within the pool.
-- Only one load balancer is stopped in the pool during the update at a time.
+- During pool updates, only one load balancer is stopped at a time.
 - The load balancer will be relaunched on the same node (unless the node itself has failed).

 <p class="message--warning"><strong> WARNING: </strong>The number of instances of load balancers cannot be scaled down.
 This limitation will be addressed in a future Edge-LB release.</p>